-I'm a third year CS PhD student at Princeton University.
+I'm a fourth year CS PhD candidate at Princeton University.
 At Princeton I'm a CITP Graduate Student Fellow and a member of the Privacy and Security Research Group.
 I work with Professor Arvind Narayanan.
-I spent this past summer hacking on Firefox as a security engineering intern at Mozilla, and will be heading back in 2016.
+I spent the past two summers hacking on Firefox as a security engineering intern at Mozilla.

 Broadly, my research interests lie in the web privacy and web security space.
 In particular, I'm interested in how we can use measurement to understand the structure of the web and alter the incentives to make it more private.
 I've been involved in projects studying web tracking, government surveillance, personalization, price discrimination, and alternative models to advertising.
 Check out my publications.

 I'm the primary developer and maintainer of OpenWPM, a measurement framework that makes it significantly easier to run large scale crawls with real browsers.